Hawaii volcano eruption has some on alert, draws onlookers

 “We're being makaukau for anything,” Rivera-Kekololio said, using the Hawaiian word for “ready.”

-Ken Hon, scientist-in-charge at the Hawaiian Volcano Observatory, said Tuesday that the lava was flowing “not super fast” at less than 1 mph.
+Ken Hon, scientist-in-charge at the Hawaiian Volcano Observatory, said Tuesday that the lava was flowing “not super fast” at less than 1 mph, though the exact speed wasn't yet clear.
 It was moving downhill about 6 miles (10 kilometers) from Saddle Road, which connects the east and west sides of the island.
 The flow was likely to slow down about 4 miles (6.4 kilometers) from the road when it hits flatter ground.

+It was not clear when or if the lava will reach the road.
+It could hit flatter ground later Tuesday or Wednesday, according to Hon.

+“We’re not even sure it will reach the highway, but that is certainly the next step in progress if it continues on these trends,” he said, adding that it's also possible a fissure could open up and drain away some of the supply feeding the flow.

 The smell of volcanic gases and sulfur was thick in the air Tuesday along Saddle Road, where people were watching a wide stream of lava creep closer.
 Clouds cleared to reveal a large plume of gas and ash rising from an open summit vent above the flow.